 Body Surgery Procedures

-If you’re considering scar revision, this will give you a basic understanding of the most common types of scars, the procedures used to treat them, and the results you can expect.
-It can’t answer all of your questions, since a lot depends on your individual circumstances.
-Please be sure to ask your doctor if there is anything about the procedure you don’t understand.
+If you are considering a tummy tuck, this will give you a basic understanding of the procedure, when it can help, how it’s performed, and what results you can expect.
+It can’t answer all of your questions, since a lot depends on the individual patient and the surgeon.
+Please ask your surgeon about anything you don’t understand.

 All surgery carries some uncertainty and risk